andrew/ultimate-awesome/README.md

 - [awesome-design-dev](https://github.com/noobnooc/awesome-design-dev) - 🧑‍💻 Curate awesome design assets for developers.
 - [awesome-build123d](https://github.com/phillipthelen/awesome-build123d) - A curated list of Build123d code and resources.
 - [awesome-quant-cn](https://github.com/rchardzhu/awesome-quant-cn) - Awesome quant中文版.
-- [awesome-rpa](https://github.com/rpabotsworld/awesome-rpa) - A curated list of awesome RPA Tools, Blogs, frameworks, libraries, software and resources.
 - [awesome-agile-essentials](https://github.com/SaadAAkash/awesome-agile-essentials) - An awesome list of concepts & resources of Agile Software Development, curated from handpicked project management contents, courses & more!.
 - [awesome-notfancyappchallenge](https://github.com/samanthaming/awesome-notfancyappchallenge) - A learning by doing challenge, where you build an app within 24 hours ⭐️.
+- [awesome-inspiration](https://github.com/shsfwork/awesome-inspiration) - A curated collection of the best resources for designers and developers to elevate their projects.
+Explore inspiration for landing pages, SaaS, components, UX patterns, and much more.
 - [awesome-hwd-tools](https://github.com/TM90/awesome-hwd-tools) - A curated list of awesome open source hardware design tools.
 - [tips-for-scientific-research](https://github.com/tzxiang/tips-for-scientific-research) - A collection of tips for scientific research.
 - [awesome-sc2-ai](https://github.com/aiarena/awesome-sc2-ai) - A curated list of SC2 AI code and resources.
-- [awesome-democracy-data](https://github.com/andrewcstewart/awesome-democracy-data) - A curated list of awesome data sources related to elections, electoral reforms, and democratic political systems.
 - [awesome-anomaly-detection-in-medical-images](https://github.com/CharlesKangZhou/awesome-anomaly-detection-in-medical-images) - Awesome anomaly detection in medical images.
 - [awesome-FEM4CFD](https://github.com/chennachaos/awesome-FEM4CFD) - A curated list of resources on FEM for CFD.
 - [awesome-payload](https://github.com/danailminchev/awesome-payload) - :sunglasses: A curated list of awesome Payload resources for users and developers.